Get $200 off a Layla Hybrid Mattress and 2 free pillows.

 Although both Layla and Casper share some similarities, they are quite different in terms of construction.
 Layla’s mattresses are unique in that they offer both soft and firm options in the same mattress.
-All of the company’s mattresses are designed to be flipped based on individual preference.
-The Layla also used copper-infused memory foam in all of its mattresses to improve cooling and support while also providing antimicrobial properties.
+Both of the company’s mattresses are designed to be flipped based on individual preference.
+The Layla also used copper-infused memory foam in all of its mattresses, which is engineered to improve cooling and support.

-The following guide offers an in-depth comparison of Layla and Casper mattress in terms of their construction, comfort, performance, consumer experience, and other factors that could influence which one you might prefer.
-It also covers information about pricing, warranties, shipping, and return policies to help you make the right decision for great sleep.
+We’ll provide an in-depth comparison of Layla and Casper mattresses in terms of their construction, comfort, performance, consumer experience, and other factors that could influence which one you might prefer.
+We’ll also cover information about pricing, warranties, shipping, and return policies to help you make the right decision for great sleep.

 |Price Range (Queen)|